gabeg805/atlasbar/c++/README.md

     - Volume level
     - Wifi strength
     - Battery level

-and more items can be added to it, removed from it, or moved around, if the user wishes to do so.
-The user also has the option of adding more workspaces, changing the size and location of the status bar, and many more things as well.
+    - and more!

+Using the API, users can easily create, add, and modify new or existing status bar applications.
+Atlas was primarily built as an improvement to the DWM window manager, which did not allow for graphical status bar items.
+Consequently, Atlas accepts graphical status bar applications.

 =============
 Documentation
 =============

-This status bar was primarily built to be used under the DWM window manager because I did not like the one that DWM comes with.
-I wanted to have the option of adding icon widgets to the status bar if I wanted to, and since DWM's status bar does not have that option, I made my own.

-The documentation for each script is available in the headers of each respective script.
+The documentation for each program can be found in the header of each respective file.

 ============
 Installation
 ============

-Unkwown
+$ make
+$ ./atlas

 ========
 Contacts